Terminal stage of highly viscous flow: Abstract

 \section{Abstract}

 The shear misfit model for the highly viscous flow is based upon a theoretical prediction for its terminal stage in terms of irreversible Eshelby relaxations in the five-dimensional shear space.
-Here, it is developed into a form which requires only three temperature-dependent parameters for the fit of shear relaxation data of a glass former with a secondary relaxation peak.
-The model is applied to recent high precision measurements of the shear relaxation, the dielectric relaxation, and the terminal stage of aging in squalane, a short chain polymer.
-The evaluation reveals that the terminal stage of aging follows the theoretical shear misfit prediction.
+The model is shown to predict a small $\delta$-function (Debye peak) in the dielectric spectrum, in agreement with experimental evidence.
+It is extended from shear fluctuations to density fluctuations, and new relations between adiabatic and isothermal compressibility jumps at the glass transition are derived.
+The model is applied to high precision measurements of the shear, dielectric and bulk relaxation data in two vacuum pump oils and in squalane, a short chain polymer with a strong secondary relaxation peak.
+In all three substances, the adiabatic compressibility equilibrates much earlier than the isothermal one, due to the faster equilibration of the vibrational entropy.
+The terminal stage of aging data in squalane demonstrate that one sees also the adiabatic density fluctuations in the thermal expansion, explaining why it seems to equilibrate a bit faster than the dynamic heat capacity.
+The Prigogine-Defay ratio at the glass transition finds a new explanation in terms of different Gr\"uneisen parameters of the boson peak modes and higher frequency vibrations.

 \keywords{Glass transition}